Sobia-s/Sobia-s/README.md

   </a>
 </p>

-## Launch a storytelling portfolio in a day — build once, scale forever, and let your work speak clearly: [Explore Lumina](https://lumina-portfolio-system.vercel.app/)
+## Launch your career portfolio in a day, build once, scale forever: [Explore Lumina](https://lumina-portfolio-system.vercel.app/)

 ---